 - Uploaded By - Only tracks uploaded by the selected user will be selected for use in the rotation.

 - Custom - Custom fields allow for other metadata to be used in track selection.
 Up to two custom fields may be specified.

-Once you have created a Rotation, you can use the Rotation section in new show creation by adding a selection to automatically assign a Rotation to a show in the show creation pane when you create a show in the Calendar tab.
+Once you have created a Rotation, you can use the Rotation section in new show creation window.
+In other words, you can automatically assign a Rotation to a show in the show creation pane when you create a show in the Calendar tab.
 Rotations can also be added from the Edit Show dialog, or from the Scheduled Shows tab on the Dashboard page.

-When a Rotation is filled with tracks before it is played, Airtime prioritizes tracks based on how recently they’ve been uploaded and how long it has been since it has last been played.
+When a Rotation is filled with tracks prior to airing, Airtime prioritizes tracks based on how recently they’ve been uploaded and how long it has been since it has last been played.
 Tracks uploaded most recently and have never been played will be selected first, followed by the next most recently uploaded track with the lowest play count.
-This ensures that Rotations have as much variety possible!
+This ensures that Rotations have as much variety possible.

 Dynamic Rotations (those using criteria, or dynamic Smart Blocks) in scheduled shows are generated an hour prior to the show airing.
-When your Rotation is applied to a show, Airtime will make sure not to schedule any tracks in the previous show that haven’t been played out yet, as well as any tracks that are manually added into the current show.
+When your Rotation is applied to an upcoming show, Airtime will attempt not to schedule any tracks in the previous show that haven’t been played out yet, as well as any tracks that are manually added into the current show.
 This helps to ensure that your listeners don’t hear tracks repeating within a short period of time.